+The management of vehicle failures falls under the broader research area of dynamic routing, where operations must adapt to real-time disruptions.
-The Dynamic Capacitated Arc Routing Problem (DCARP) extends CARP by incorporating dynamic changes in demand \cite{dcarp-demand}, service cost \cite{dcarp-service-cost}, and vehicle availability \cite{dcarp-availability}.
-Liu et al. \cite{dcarp} addressed the multi-depot DCARP, considering fluctuations in vehicle availability (failures), arc accessibility, task additions/removals, and demand changes by proposing a memetic algorithm with a novel split scheme to minimize total travel distance, updating routes upon interruptions.
-However, their assumption that failed vehicles are repaired and reused without accounting for transport and repair time overlooks potential delays, making it infeasible for time-critical operations.

-Licht et al. \cite{rarp} introduced the Rescheduling Arc Routing Problem, presenting a MILP formulation for single-depot ARP with random single-vehicle failure and uncapacitated vehicles.
-Their solution strategy minimizes disruption costs by locally modifying routes of nearby active vehicles.
-While efficient for larger problems, the approach is limited to single-vehicle failures and single-depot scenarios.
-Extending this to multi-depot problems with capacitated vehicles and multiple random failures remains an open research area, as it would require solving the MILP model multiple times, potentially incurring significant computational overhead.
+In the domain of Arc Routing, the Dynamic Capacitated Arc Routing Problem (DCARP) extends standard CARP by incorporating dynamic changes in demand \citep{dcarp-demand}, service cost \citep{dcarp-service-cost}, and vehicle availability \citep{dcarp-availability}.
+Liu et al \citep{dcarp} addressed a multi-depot DCARP considering fluctuations in vehicle availability and demand, proposing a memetic algorithm with a split scheme to minimize travel distance.
+While this approach effectively updates routes upon interruptions, it relies on the assumption that failed vehicles are repaired and reused.
+This overlooks the transport and repair time critical for time-sensitive missions where immediate reuse is impossible.
+Similarly, Licht et al. \citep{rarp} introduced the Rescheduling Arc Routing Problem (R-ARP) and proposed a Mixed Integer Linear Programming (MILP) based local repair strategy that solves a reduced subproblem for single-depot operations under random single-vehicle failure.
+Their method minimizes disruption costs by locally modifying the routes of nearby vehicles that remain operational.
+However, this approach is limited to single-vehicle failures and uncapacitated vehicles; extending such MILP-based local repair to multi-depot settings with capacitated vehicles and multiple concurrent failures may incur significant computational overhead.

-Consequently, solution strategies for multi-depot arc routing problems with capacitated vehicles subject to multiple random failures remain an open and unexplored area of research.